ecasto9542/p4-digests-logging/README.md

 # p4-digests
-This is the repo containing my work for my Honors Thesis.
+This is the repo containing my work for my Honors Thesis, adapted from labmate Jack Norris

 Please run this in the VM provided by P4 in this p4 repo: https://github.com/p4lang/tutorials